sdetoni-prj/Fabric_LineageExtractor/media/README.md

 <br />

-**IMPORTANT NOTE:** to extract table and column metadata for data sources of PowerBI reports, the reports must be saved/imported into Fabric using the new PBIR format, which can be enabled in PowerBI Desktop as explained here
+**IMPORTANT NOTE:** to extract table and column metadata for data sources of PowerBI reports, the reports must be saved/imported into Fabric using the new PBIP/PBIR format, which can be enabled in PowerBI Desktop as [explained here](https://learn.microsoft.com/en-us/power-bi/developer/embedded/projects-enhanced-report-format)

 # Prerequisites and Fabric configuration